Landlord/Tenant Dispute Attorneys in Florida

 - Before you deliver such a notice or actually withholding rent or terminating your lease, consult with a landlord-tenant attorney to ensure that you have a legal basis to do so; otherwise, you risk withholding rent or terminating the lease wrongfully, which may subject you to eviction or legal action (e.g. damages), including attorney’s fees and costs.

-If you are a residential landlord with tenants who fail to meet the requirements of your rental agreement or Florida landlord-tenant laws, Florida law provides you with legal remedies, but you must take proper steps to enforce those remedies:
+If you are a residential landlord with tenants who fail to meet the requirements of your rental agreement or of Florida landlord-tenant laws, Florida law provides you with lawful remedies, but you must take proper steps to enforce those remedies:

 Failure to Pay Rent.
 For a failure to pay rent, you must deliver a written 3 day notice to pay or vacate (unless the lease agreement provides for more than 3 days, in which case you must follow the agreement), pursuant to Florida Statutes, section 83.56(3).
 Note: “Rent” can only include those monies owed under the lease agreement that are defined as “rent” or “additional rent”.
 Do not include monies owed that are not defined as such; otherwise, the 3 day notice may be legally deficient and if you file an eviction based on a legally deficient notice, it may provide a defense to the tenant in an eviction action.
 Note: some courts require the landlord to itemize the “rent” and “additional rent” in the notice to pay or vacate (e.g. “August 2018 base rent – $1,000”, “August 2018 late fee - $75.00”, etc.).
 Note: the “pay or vacate” date cannot include legal holidays or weekends and cannot include the date of delivery of the notice.